oroinc/documentation/user/back-office/sales/orders/create.rst

    b) **Quantity**: Enter product quantity.
    c) **Warehouse**: Choose a warehouse from the drop-down, or click |IcBars| to see a list of all warehouses.
    d) **Price**: Enter the price for the product, or click |IcBars| to select the price from the list.
-   e) **Ship by**: If required, choose a date that the order must be shipped by at the customer’s request.
+   e) **Ship by**: If required, choose a date by which the order must be shipped at the customer’s request.
    f) **Add Notes**: Click the *add notes* link if you would like to add a note about the item.
    g) **Taxes**: View taxes calculated for the product(s) (if configured).